 I spent much of 2020 hoping to travel but the pandemic kept the world in lockdown.
-Although some intrepid souls were still getting around, many felt stuck in one place.
+Although some intrepid souls were still getting around, most felt stuck in one place.
 Travelers were forced to self-isolate for two weeks upon returning home – a luxury few could afford.
-Social distancing kept us apart while government-mandated masks made “everyday people” look like Wild West bandits.
+Social distancing kept us apart while government-mandated masks made “everyday people” look like bandits.

 The media stoked fears on a daily basis.
 Each day I heard people ranting and raving about politics and how things are only getting worse.

 Enemies were both real and imagined.
-Extremists began smashing things.
-Each end of the spectrum blamed the other for all kinds of horror while ministers of propaganda fueled the fire.
+Angry people began smashing things.
+Each end of the political spectrum blamed the other for all kinds of horror while ministers of propaganda fueled the fire.

 An Epidemic of Insanity

 All of this has grave consequences as mental illness becomes more prevalent (1).
 The future is less certain and tales of low self-esteem, depression and victimhood are common (2).

 If you always thought insanity was on the rise, recent times have proved especially looney.
 Angry is contagious and a “cancel culture” now exists where people can lose their jobs for disagreeing with extremists.
 The term “zombie” has become more popular than ever.
 Economists say there are too many “zombie” companies in America.
 Popular culture features TV series like the “Walking Dead”, and pre-pandemic “zombie walks” were seen in many cities:

-In 2011 the Center for Disease Control (CDC) “warned” the public to prepare for a sort of zombie apocalypse (see https://www.foxnews.com/health/cdc-warns-public-to-prepare-for-zombie-apocalypse).
+In 2011 the Center for Disease Control (CDC) “warned” the public to prepare for a sort of zombie apocalypse (3).

 Today, there are zombies of all kinds.
 In December, a friend of mine was attacked while working out at a gym.
 Spinning three machines away, the creature groaned he was “breathing too hard”!